Bellefontaine, Ohio: Campbell Hill

 To European settlers, Campbell Hill was first known as Hogue's Hill, perhaps a misspelling of Solomon Hoge's surname, the person who first deeded the land in 1830.
 In 1898, the land was sold to Charles D. Campbell, in whose name Campbell Hill is now known.
-Campbell sold the hill and surrounding land to August Wagner, who was the original brewer of Augustiner and Gambrinus beers.
-(These brands are now the trademarks of the Gambrinus Company of San Antonio, Texas, though the company has stopped production of these beers.)
+Campbell sold the hill and surrounding land to August Wagner.

 In 1950, the family of August Wagner deeded Campbell Hill and the surrounding 57.5 acres to the U.S. government.
 The government stationed the 664th Aircraft Control and Warning Squadron on the hill in 1951.
 This military unit was responsible for monitoring for possible aerospace attacks from the Soviet Union during the Cold War.
 The 664th AC&WS and similar military units were eventually superseded by the North American Aerospace Defense Command (or NORAD).
 The base in Bellefontaine was closed in 1969.

 The Ohio Hi-Point Vocational-Technical District opened a school atop the hill in 1974.
 The school is now known as the Ohio Hi-Point Career Center.

 Revitalization

 In 2012 local real estate developer Small Nation purchased and renovated the former J.C.
 Penney building.
-Since then, the organization invested over $17 million in renovating over 30 downtown buildings and attracting new businesses to the area.
+Since then, the organization invested over $33 million in renovating over 56 downtown buildings and attracting new businesses to the area.
 The investment into the properties created roughly 200 jobs in the city.
 In 2018, Bellefontaine was classified as an Opportunity Zone to further attract investors to the area.
 Neighboring areas have begun using Bellefontaine as a model to attract more investment in their own towns.

+In 2022, Bellefontaine was named one of Ohio's Best Hometowns by Ohio Magazine for its downtown redevelopment efforts, thriving sense of community and appreciation for preserving local history.

+In 2022, Bellefontaine's Christmas parade included a drag queen and over 60 residents opposed their appearance at a City Council meeting, prompting drag queens and supporters attending a later council meeting in support.
+In 2023, the opposing residents began pushing for a city ordinance that would classify drag performances as ‘adult entertainment,' making it one of the first municipalities in Ohio to do so.
+The Ohio Supreme Court unanimously ruled to remove the measure from the ballot when petitioners changed the ballot language after circulating petitions.